Hodge theory of Kloosterman connections: Symmetric powers of Kloosterman connections

+\begin{proof} Since $\Gm$ is an affine curve, there is no cohomology in degree greater than one and it suffices to prove that $\coH^0_{\dR}$ vanishes.
+This cohomology space being given by the invariants under the action of the differential Galois group, the vanishing follows from the fact that~$\Sym^k\Kl_{n+1}$ and $\Sym^k\wtKl_{n+1}$ are non-trivial irreducible representations (Proposition~\ref{prop:irreducibility}).

-Notice however that the actions of $\sigma \in \symgp_k$ on the left and right sides of each of the isomorphisms in Proposition \ref{prop:GTS} commute up to the sign $\chi_n(\sigma)$ which can be seen \eg by representing elements as differential forms.
-(Compare the discussion in \cite[\S 12.3.1]{F-J18} for taking $\det \rH^1$.)
-The desired isomorphisms are then clear. \end{proof}
+Notice, however, that the actions of $\sigma \in \symgp_k$ on the left-hand and right-hand sides of each of the isomorphisms in Proposition~\ref{prop:GTS} commute up to the sign $\chi_n(\sigma)$, which can be seen \eg by representing elements as differential forms (this is similar to the discussion on the determinant of $\coH^1$ in \cite[\S 12.3.1]{F-J18}).
+By taking the $G$-action on the isomorphisms of Corollary \ref{cor:KummethForTensor} into account, the desired isomorphisms are then clear. \end{proof}